Scroll to content

 Sports Premium Funding

-How are we planning to spend our PE and sport grant this year?
+How are we planning to spend our PE and sports grant this year?

-At Cuerden Church School we believe in providing our children with a broad and balanced PE curriculum which will motivate them to lead healthy and active lifestyles.
-From the government this year, our school has received the allocated sports grant of £24,669.00.
-The children and staff will benefit from a new PE curriculum which develops knowledge, skills and understanding.
-Specialist coaches will continue to lead intra-school competitions and the impact of progress will be supported by the PE Passport app.
+At Cuerden Church we believe in providing our children with a broad and balanced PE curriculum which motivates them to lead healthy and active lifestyles.
+From the government this year, our school has received the allocated sports grant of £17,690.
+The children and staff will benefit from a PE curriculum which develops knowledge, skills and understanding.
+Specialist coaches will continue to lead intra-school competitions and the impact of progress will be supported by the Get Set 4 PE online assessment tool.

 It is expected that schools will see an improvement in the following 5 indicators:

-1. The engagement of all pupils in regular physical activity.
+2. The engagement of all pupils in physical activity.

-2. The profile of PE and Sport being raised across the school as a tool for whole school improvement.
+3. The profile of PE & Sport is raised across the school as a tool for whole school improvement.

-4. Broader experience of a range of sports and activities offered to all pupils.
+4. Broader experience of a range of sports & activities offered to all pupils.

 5. Increased participation in competitive sport.

-1. Buying into the South Ribble Active Health Team Active School Offer:
+1. Buying into the South Ribble Active Health Team Active Schools Offer:

-• Yoga and Wellbeing coaching - Year 5 and Year 6
+• Mindful Movement coaching – Year 3 and Year 4

-• Dance coaching - Year 1 and Year 2
+• Dance coaching – Reception and Year 1

 • Active Travel Programme, which includes: